mick-h/hello-world-elixir/README.md

 # HelloWorldElixir

 Simple application that runs a webserver on port 4002.
-A GET request to http://localhost:4002 will return the version number in the mix.exs folder
+A GET request to http://localhost:4002 will return the version number in the mix.exs file

 ## Prerequisites